top of page

 Section 3

-1. The Regional Council is formed to help the Executive Committee and the Regional Assembly to execute to draw up an annual plan of action at the regional level according to the plan of the General Assembly.
+1. The Regional Council is formed to help the Executive Committee and the Regional Assembly to execute to draw up an annual plan of action at the regional level according to the plan of the International Assembly.

 2. The Regional Assembly shall:

-1. Plan and organize regional campaigns and activities for women in the region according to the situation in the region;
+1. Plan and organize regional campaigns and activities for women in the region according to the situation in the region

 2. Draft positions and plans on issues concerning and involving women in the region and recommend the same as the international statement of the Alliance upon adoption of the Executive Committee;